-Fed keeps interest rates steady, offers no new balance sheet guidance
+Fed keeps rates steady, to tailor Treasury bill purchases later this year

 The Fed’s assessment of household spending was marked down slightly from a “strong pace” in its December statement to a “moderate” pace.
 The Fed also noted that business fixed investment and exports “remain weak.”

-Reporting by Howard Schneider and Lindsay Dunsmuir; Additional reporting by Sinead Carew in New York; Editing by Paul Simao
+Reporting by Howard Schneider and Lindsay Dunsmuir; Additional reporting by Sinead Carew in New York and Ann Saphir in San Francisco; Editing by Paul Simao